 To answer this question we have to go over the process of bread-making.
 At first yeast is put into warm milk or water.
 Then flour and a little salt are added and mixed together.
 We get soft warm sticky dough.
 It is left in a warm place for about half an hour.
 Then the dough is rolled, made into, loaves or rolls and warmed again for 10—15 minutes.
 Next it is placed in a hot oven.
 Flour is made from wheat, whose outer coat contains gluten, a form of protein.
 When mixed with water it becomes soft and elastic.
 Flour also contains starch.
 It is made of carbon, hydrogen and oxygen.
 When mixed together and warmed yeast and starch produce a gas called carbon dioxide.
 The gas tries to get out into the air.
 It presses on the gluten in the cells of the flour.
 The gluten expands under the pressure like a balloon.
 When the bread goes in the hot oven the gluten dries up, the balloon bursts, the carbon dioxide escapes, leaving a hole behind.
 A hard brown crust is formed as the starch under great heat turns into a gluey substance called dextrine.
 The dextrine glues the starch together and forms a crust.
 The crust easily becomes brown.
 The starch grains inside the loaf do not get so hot, they take tip the water from mixing and remain soft.

 – The Russians say “Bread is the head of everything”.
-Bread is rich in starches, fats and proteins.
+It is rich in starches, fats and proteins.

-– In many cultures there is still a tradition to eat all the bread crumbs and use even hardened pieces, because it’s a sin to throw the bread away.
+– In many cultures there is still a tradition to eat all crumbs and use even hardened pieces, because it’s a sin to throw them away.

-– The ancient Scandinavians believed that if a man and woman accidentally bite off one piece of bread, they would get married.
+– The ancient Scandinavians believed that if a man and woman accidentally bite off one piece, they would get married.

-– In 1996 in Acapulco, Mexico people backed a giant loaf of bread.
+– In 1996 in Acapulco, Mexico people backed a giant loaf.
 It was longer than nine kilometers.

-– In ancient Egypt, the bread had a great importance.
+– In ancient Egypt, it had a great importance.
 It was almost always left in the tombs of the dead.

 – King Louis IV once said: “He who controls the bread, is the ruler of a nation greater than the one who controls people’s souls”.